 Growth factors account for over 90 percent of cell culture media costs.
 Mia is designing synthetic growth factors to be more potent, easier to produce, and long-lasting in media.
-If scalable, Mia’s growth factors could be way more efficient than what is currently available, dramatically lower the cost of producing cultured meat.
+If scalable, Mia’s growth factors could be way more efficient than what is currently available, dramatically lowering the cost of producing cultured meat.

 Designed for newcomers — to help graduating PhD students who discovered cellular agriculture late in their career learn how to apply their training to this new discipline.

 During her PhD at MIT, Bianca studied how vibrant colors in a butterfly wing come from structural color rather than the ordinary pigmented color we see in our day-to-day life.
 Bianca will now use New Harvest’s dissertation award to apply those findings to improve the color and texture of cultured meat.